rwieruch/blog_robinwieruch_content/redux-state-keys.md

 * set a error when request fails and even more store a error message
 * reset loading indicator after fetching

-Moreover a button component beneath our list of messages could be responsible to fetch paginated data.
+Moreover imagine a button component beneath our list of messages, which could be responsible to fetch paginated data.
 Once you click the button, the implemented `fetchMessages` action would get triggered.
-The button knows about the `nextHref` to pass it to the `fetchMessages` action, since its container component retrieves `nextHref by using a state key selector `getNextHref(state, 'MESSAGES')`.
+The button knows about the `nextHref` to pass it to the `fetchMessages` action, since its container component retrieves `nextHref` by using a state key selector `getNextHref(state, 'MESSAGES')`.

+The example shows it only for `MESSAGES`, but you could easily exchange the state key to `AUTHORS` and implement a `fetchAuthors` function.
+Additionally the pattern scales: Once you want to add a new domain like 'COMMENTS', it's quite simple to add another state key which benefits from the pattern from the beginning.

 {{% chapter_header "Primitives vs. Objects" "primitivesVsObjects" %}}

 In our example we only store primitives.
 But you can apply it for complex objects as well.
 Imagine a Table component which supports to sort, filter and select.
 You want to have these states in your global state to keep it accessible from the outside.
 Now you could register each table component depending on their set of features (select, filter, sort) to different substates (groups) with their state key.
-Not all tables need to support al features.
+Not all tables need to support all features.

 {{< highlight javascript >}}
 --select